EricBidopa/blog/posts/whyiamwriting.md

 ## **Why I Decided to Start Writing**

 I have always had a lot to say about many things.
 Most of the time, I prefer to conserve my energy, be lazy, and just keep it in.
-I wouldn't dare risk saying things with words that are not spot on.
+I wouldn't dare risk saying things with words that are immaculate.
 I would rather not say anything at all.

 The times that I have explained things with the perfect words, I have felt truly good and confident.
 I loved that feeling.
 And in those moments, I wished I could do it more.
 But I don't.